MataDesigns/md-fingerprint/README.md

 # md-fingerprint
-A nom package for using GT-521FXX fingerprint modules.
+A npm package for using GT-521FXX fingerprint modules.